NAVIGATE THBB: About | Early Childhood Education Programs | Community Partners | Contact

 It depends.
 If you are participating in Texas Healthy Building Blocks under the sponsorship of a Community Partner, such as your local health department, you are probably receiving TA Consultant services at no cost to your early childhood facility.
 Please use the Contact Form if you have specific questions.

 With the support of your Technical Assistance Consultant, you will complete the application for the module for which they are seeking recognition in.
-Once the application is submitted, submission of supporting documentation within 15 days of submission will need to follow using the instructions outlined on the confirmation correspondence.
+Submission of supporting documentation is requested to be uploaded in the application, so please gather those materials ahead of time.

 You can either find a Community Partner in your area by visiting the link here or use the Contact feature on the website and a state leadership team member will contact you and assist you with the next steps.